 A word being used frequently about this novel is “dazzling”, appropriate enough for the characters emerging from the darkness of the underground system as well as for the tale Whitehead spins for his readers.
 Strong characterisation, a rich and imaginative plot, this is a book I found myself slowing down as I got near the end as I didn’t want the experience to finish.

 I knew I was going to like this book and bought it in paperback as soon as the longlist was announced.
 It was a novel I had earmarked for reading whether it made the lists or not.
 I was worried that because I had built it up in my head it would be disappointing (which is how I felt about “The Essex Serpent”).
 I certainly was not disappointed on this occasion.
 It ticks all the boxes for me, an involving, entertaining, well-written, imaginative, educational, unpredictable read.
-Whether the Man Booker judges will, in order to ensure a balance of winners, will favour a female or British author remains to be seen but this would be a deserving winner.
+Whether the Man Booker judges will, in order to ensure a balance of winners, favour a female or British author remains to be seen but this would be a deserving winner.

 The Underground Railroad was published in paperback in the UK in June 2017.
 It is currently number 53 in Amazon’s Top 100 books and is the number 1 bestseller in their “Metaphysical and Visionary” category.